RVP

 Description

 11 DESCRIPTION Valsartan tablets, USP are a nonpeptide, orally active, and specific angiotensin II receptor blocker acting on the AT 1 receptor subtype.
 Valsartan is chemically described as N -(1-oxopentyl)- N -[[2′-(1 H -tetrazol-5-yl) [1,1′-biphenyl]-4-yl]methyl]-L-valine.
-Its molecular formula is C 24 H 29 N 5 O 3 , its molecular weight is 435.52 and its structural formula is: Valsartan, USP is a white to practically white fine powder.
+Its empirical formula is C 24 H 29 N 5 O 3 , its molecular weight is 435.52 and its structural formula is: Valsartan, USP is a white to practically white fine powder.
 It is soluble in ethanol and methanol and slightly soluble in water.
 Valsartan is available as tablets for oral administration, containing 40 mg, 80 mg, 160 mg or 320 mg of valsartan.
 The inactive ingredients of the tablets are colloidal silicon dioxide, crospovidone, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, red iron oxide, titanium dioxide, vanillin and yellow iron oxide.
 The 160 mg and 320 mg tablets also contain black iron oxide.
 Valsartan Structural Formula

 How Supplied